anchore/enterprise-client-go/pkg/engine/docs/UserManagementApi.md

 > Account CreateAccount(ctx).Account(account).Execute()

 Create a new account.
-Only avaialble to admin user.
+Only available to admin user.

 ### Example